Merkin Valdez: San Francisco Giants

-He spent all of 2005 in Norwich, and all of 2006 in Fresno, until injuring his arm.
+Valdez spent all of 2005 with Norwich, and all of 2006 with Fresno, until injuring his arm.
 He missed the entire 2007 season after undergoing Tommy John surgery on September 27, 2006.

 Valdez returned to the Giants to appear in 17 games in 2007 and 48 games in 2009.

-He was designated for assignment on January 14, 2010, by the Giants to make room on the 40 man roster for Aubrey Huff.
+He was designated for assignment on January 14, 2010, by the Giants to make room on the 40-man roster for Aubrey Huff.

 Toronto Blue Jays

-On January 20, 2010, he was traded to the Toronto Blue Jays for cash considerations.
+On January 20, 2010, Valdez was traded to the Toronto Blue Jays in exchange for cash considerations.
 He appeared in two games with the Blue Jays during the season, spending most of the season with the Las Vegas 51s.
+Valdez became a free agent following the season.

 Los Angeles Dodgers

-On February 2, 2011, he was signed to a minor league contract by the Los Angeles Dodgers.
-The Dodgers assigned him to the AAA Albuquerque Isotopes.
-He opted out of his contract on July 18 and became a free agent.
-He had appeared in 38 games with the Isotopes with a 4–2 record, 3.58 ERA and 5 saves.
+On February 2, 2011, Valdez was signed to a minor league contract by the Los Angeles Dodgers.
+The Dodgers assigned him to the Triple-A Albuquerque Isotopes.
+Valdez opted out of his contract on July 18 and became a free agent.
+He had appeared in 38 games with the Isotopes with a 4–2 record, a 3.58 ERA, 43 strikeouts, and 5 saves.

 Texas Rangers

-Valdez signed a minor league contract with the Texas Rangers on July 24, 2011.
-He was assigned to the Triple-A Round Rock Express.
-He became a free agent on November 2.
+On July 24, 2011, Valdez signed a minor league contract with the Texas Rangers.
+He was assigned to the Triple-A Round Rock Express, and had his contract selected on September 1.
+In 5 games for Texas, Valdez posted a 6.23 ERA with 6 strikeouts across 4 1/3 innings pitched.
+He cleared waivers and was sent outright to Triple-A and elected free agency on November 4.

 Oakland Athletics

-On January 6, 2012, Valdez signed a minor league contract with the Oakland Athletics.
-He was granted free agency on November 3, 2012.
+On December 22, 2011, Valdez signed a minor league contract with the Oakland Athletics.
+In 36 appearances split between the rookie-level Arizona League Athletics and Triple-A Sacramento River Cats, he accumulated a 3.46 ERA with 27 strikeouts and 5 saves across 39 innings of work.
+Valdez elected free agency following the season on November 3, 2012.

 Personal life

 When Valdez was first traded to the Giants, he went by the name Manny Mateo.
 While in his first year with the organization, however, his real name and real age (nine months older than he previously claimed) were revealed.

-Valdez is single and has a son, Merkin Hanier, born August 11, 2006.
+Valdez's younger brother, Jesús is also a professional baseball player.
+Valdez has a son, Merkin Hanier, born August 11, 2006.